PocketP1ck/Pollymath/README.md

 # Pollymath
-Polly is AI agent that helps you become a polymath.
+Polly is an AI agent that helps you become a polymath.